 At the start of the academic year, roommates in undergraduate buildings are required to complete roommate agreement forms that outline basic expectations of all occupants of a particular room or suite.
 Guests are defined as individuals who are not assigned to the resident host's room.
 While the primary purpose of these spaces is to provide a safe and welcoming environment for learning, it is also a home.
 Roommates and/or suitemate(s) unable to reach a livable solution should work with HRL staff to mediate any conflicts.

 For properties associated with a Fraternity or Sorority, guests include members of the organization that are not assigned to live in the facility.

 Resident hosts must adhere to the following Policies for all guests:

-- Hosts are responsible for the actions of their guests and will face disciplinary action if their guests violate any of the University Code of Conduct Policies.
-Hosts should familiarize their guests with the Policies before inviting them to campus.
+- Hosts are responsible for the actions of their guests and will face disciplinary action if their guests violate any of the Code of Conduct.
+Hosts should familiarize their guests with the University Policies before inviting them to campus.

 - The presence of guests may not restrict free access for legitimate occupants to any common space and any private space they may have, or create any situation that infringes on the need of roommate and/or suitemate(s) to remain undisturbed.

 - For residential facilities that have a front desk, resident hosts must sign in their guest(s) following proper procedure at the front desk.
 The host must escort all signed-in guests back to the front desk to sign them out of the building at the end of the visit.
 If a guest is not properly signed out, then the guest would be considered still in the building.
 Students may not sign in or sign out guest(s) for other residential students.

 Resident hosts must escort their guest(s) at all times within the hall.